thenumbernine/numerical-relativity-codegen/README.md

 This is making use of symmath tensor index expressions.
+1) It starts with the tensor index PDE system.
+2) From there it derives the tensor index PDE system for the specific numerical method formalism.
+3) Next it represents the PDE as a linear system, showing the source terms and the flux matrix.
+4) Next it factors the right eigenvectors of the flux matrix.
+Still working on eigenvalues.
 It is lacking a polynomial solver.
 But, with correctly provided eigenvalues, it does linearize the flux, represent it as a matrix, and calculate the right and left eigenvector matrices.
+5) Last it inverts the right eigenvector matrix to find the left eigenvectors.

 [flux matrix.adm](https://htmlpreview.github.io/?https://github.com/thenumbernine/numerical-relativity-codegen/blob/master/flux_matrix_output/flux_matrix%2eadm%2ehtml)